mintwax/seeds/README.md

 saves the text typed in as history history is displayed for user to select

-# FEATURE - import recordings
-from url
-from local file
-from dropbox, baidu yun, google drive

 # DEPLOY to android store
 minimize apk size
 publish to store